> For the complete documentation index, see llms.txt.

 Create PagerDuty service blueprintโ€‹

-1. Go to the Builder page of your portal.
+1. Go to the Builder page in Port.

 2. Click on + Blueprint.